First Alert Monday as heat turns dangerous

 - Turning more comfortable for the second half of the week

-Mostly clear skies are expected this evening and overnight, but we will be watching the progress of thunderstorms in Tennessee.
-A few of these storms could hold together and move into the western mountains between 9:00 PM and midnight, and possibly even as far east as Asheville and Greenville through about 2:00 AM.
-Some heavy downpours and gusty winds will be possible.
-Lows will settle to the upper 60s and low 70s by morning.
+A hot and humid day is projected for Monday, leading to a First Alert Day, due to Heat Advisories issued for most of the Upstate and into NE Georgia.
+The advisory is in effect until Monday.
+Be sure to stay hydrated and take frequent breaks if time is spent outdoors.

-Monday will be a First Alert Weather Day for the Upstate and northeastern Georgia as we reach the peak of this latest hot spell.
-Mostly sunny skies will heat us up quickly, with highs set for the low to mid 90s regionwide.
-With humidity levels remaining high, heat indices will climb to 100° - 105°, possibly as high as 107° during the afternoon.
+Mostly sunny skies heat us up quickly, with highs set for the mid 90s in the Upstate to the upper 80s in the mountains.
+With humidity levels remaining high, heat indices climb to 100° - 105°, possibly as high as 107° during the afternoon in the Upstate.
+The mountains valleys max out at feeling like 90°-96°.
 Whether it’s after-school activities for the kids or being outdoors in general, make sure to take it easy and stay hydrated.

 Keep an eye to the sky as well, as isolated thunderstorms are expected to flare up during the afternoon and evening.
-Some of the storms could become severe, with the potential for isolated damaging winds and large hail.
+Some of the storms could become severe, with the potential for isolated damaging winds.
 Be ready to head for shelter quickly if storms head your way.

-Hot and humid conditions will continue into Tuesday, but it will be a day of change.
-A cold front sweeping through the region will stir up a few more showers and thunderstorms on its way through, but it will also begin to usher in a much more pleasant air mass.
-Highs will range from the mid 80s in the mountains where the front arrive earlier, to low 90s upstate.
+Hot and humid conditions continue into Tuesday, but a change is coming.
+A cold front sweeping through the region stirs up a few showers and thunderstorms on its way through, but it also ushers in a much more pleasant air mass.
+There a low end risk for severe storms in most of the Upstate, Northeast Georgia and the North Carolina foothills with any storms we see on Tuesday.
+The main threat is damaging winds.

 The second half of the week is looking gorgeous!
-Humidity will plummet behind Tuesday’s cold front, with high pressure setting us up for mostly sunny skies Wednesday through Saturday.
-The heat will ease up quite a bit as well, with highs scaling back to the 80s on Wednesday and Thursday before returning to the mid 80s to low 90s in the weekend.
+Humidity plummets behind Tuesday’s cold front, with high pressure setting us up for mostly sunny skies Wednesday through Sunday.
+The heat eases up a bit as well, with highs scaling back to the 80s on Wednesday before returning to the mid 80s to low 90s for the end of the weekend and the weekend.
 A welcome change from the heat, humidity, and active weather of the past few weeks.

 Copyright 2023 WHNS.
 All rights reserved.